boisalai/mlops-zoomcamp-project/README.md

 ## Instructions

-For those who don't want to replicate the project in AWS, I've added a section to run part of the project on your local machine.
+For those who don't want to replicate the project in AWS (Option 2), I've added a section to run part of the project on your local machine (Option 1).

-### Setting up for local environment
+### Option 1: Setting up for local environment

 I assume Anaconda, Docker, Docker-Compose, Git and Make are already installed.
 Otherwise, see [here](https://github.com/DataTalksClub/mlops-zoomcamp/blob/main/01-intro/README.md#12-environment-preparation)